Blog

 • When submitting your regular VAT return, you include the UK import VAT as a reverse charge in Box 1 (VAT due on sales and other outputs) and Box 4 (VAT reclaimed on purchases and other inputs).

-• The UK import VAT amount is added to your UK VAT liability for the period, which you will need to settle when making your regular VAT payment.
+• The UK import VAT amount is added to your liability for the period, which you will need to settle when making your regular VAT payment.

 Benefits of Postponed VAT Accounting

-Postponed VAT accounting offers several benefits to sellers who import goods internationally into the EU and/or UK:
+Postponed VAT Accounting offers several benefits to sellers who import goods internationally into the EU and/or UK, allowing them to declare and recover import VAT without having to pay VAT immediately:

 Improved cash flow

-By deferring the payment of import VAT, businesses can better manage their cash flow.
+By deferring the payment of import VAT, businesses can avoid immediate import VAT payments, thus improving cash flow.
 This can be particularly beneficial for companies that rely heavily on imported goods.

 Less paperwork